 The mists that block out the sun in the plains are unknown here.
 Until a couple of weeks after Easter, Zermatt is in full swing.
 Late April and May are the months for spring skiing on the glaciers high above the village.
 Occasionally the snow conditions are better than all winter, as the vagaries of April's weather deposit an unexpected blanket of snow on a village that was already showing the modest signs of spring.

 However, by the end of April, the lower slopes will have lost their blanket of snow and crocuses will shyly poke their heads through the ground.
 Zermatt is breathing easily after another winter season in which she has played host to thousands of visitors from five continents.
 June is the month for wild flowers.
 The alpine roses present a lush red carpet decorating the wooded hillsides above the village.
-The serious walkers are returning and Zermatt prepares itself for the lovely alpine summer.
+The serious hikers are returning and Zermatt prepares itself for a lovely alpine summer.

 By July the summer is in full swing.
 In the early mornings, groups of visitors are on their way to the cable-car stations to make the most of summer skiing on a glacier.
 Hikers with their rucksacks set out for a day in the mountains.
 The more leisurely visitors enjoy breakfast on a sunny restaurant terrace before planning their day.
 Day trippers pour from the trains and make their way up the main street eager for a first glimpse of the fabled Matterhorn.
 "Goat traffic" through the village mornings and evenings is a huge tourist attraction!
 Many of September's visitors return year after year to stay in Zermatt chalets.
 The valley almost invariably has long sunny autumns which frequently extend into November.
-On the occasional rainy day in late autumn it is fascinating to watch the snow line gradually creeping further down the mountains, until one morning, a sprinkling of snow covers the meadows around the village and Zermatt chalets, which Zermatt knows that once again she will be having a white Christmas.
+On the occasional rainy day in late autumn it is fascinating to watch the snow line gradually creeping further down the mountains, until one morning, a sprinkling of snow covers the meadows around the village and Zermatt chalets, and Zermatt knows that once again she will be having a white Christmas.

 © 1999 - 2023 Zermatt Holidays.